lfares/ai_agents_class/LEARNINGS.md

 ## What worked

-- Created a runnable `main.py` runner that assembles agents, tasks, and a Crew to execute the homework workflow.
+- Fully ran the `crewai` library end-to-end: created agents, tasks, and a Crew that executes the workflow.
-- Added `.env.example` and `.gitignore` to protect secrets and document required environment variables.
-- Provided a concise README with minimal, repeatable setup steps (create `.env`, create Python venv, install requirements, run).
+- Created a local Python virtual environment and installed all required dependencies.

 ## What didn't work